 Stevia can also be used as a steroid in the form of steviol glycosides.
 When used this way, it can interfere with the hormones controlled by your endocrine system (2).

 Hypoglycemia, also known as low blood sugar, refers to when your blood sugar levels drop below 70 mg/dL (6).
-Heavy or long-term consumption of stevia has been linked to low blood sugar.
-Nonetheless, recent studies prove this is only possible in people with abnormally low blood sugar levels (2).
+Heavy or long-term consumption of stevia has been linked to low glycemia.
+Nonetheless, recent studies prove this is only possible in people with abnormally low blood sugar levels to start with (2).

 Low Blood Pressure